 - In Kingdom Hearts: Birth by Sleep, one of the commands available to Ventus creates a huge tornado that he can control called Tornado.
 It sucks in enemies that come in contact with it and damages them repeatedly, but it leaves Ventus vulnerable to attacks from enemies that aren't affected by it.

 - All the Jupiter adepts of Golden Sun have access to a trio of spells called Whirlwind, Tornado, and Tempest.
 Also available to Venus and Mars adepts are the spells Gale, Typhoon, and Hurricane.
 All six of these spells attack the enemy with electrified tornados.

 - In addition, the third-level Jupiter summon sucks enemies up in a tornado before a bird-like goddess beats the snot out of them.

-- Fatal Fury and King of Fighters: Joe Higashi's moves set includes multiple attacks of this nature.
+- Fatal Fury and The King of Fighters: Joe Higashi's moves set includes multiple attacks of this nature.
 Beginning with his "Hurricane Upper" and "Twin Hurricane", which are two of his basic attacks.
 Followed by his HDMs "Screw Upper", and "Exploding Screw Upper".
-He first gained "Malestrom", which unleashes two Screw Uppers at once, in Capcom vs. SNK 2: Mark Of The Millennium.
+He first gained "Malestrom", which unleashes two Screw Uppers at once, in Capcom vs. SNK 2: Mark of the Millennium.
 And last, but certainly NOT least, there's his NEO MAX, "Screw Straight"!
 They call him "The Human Storm" for a reason.

 - A recurring Copy Ability in the Kirby series is one called "Tornado", which allows Kirby to turn into a tornado for a short while.
 Meta Knight also has a attack called "Mach Tornado", which allows him to create a huge tornado from his sword.